midzer/beerbase/content/breweries/live-oak-brewing/live-oak-pale-ale.md

 srm: 0
 upc: 0
 ---
-A delicious example of the \neo-classical\" American beer style.
+A delicious example of the neo-classical" American beer style.
 It has a beautiful copper color and is topped with a thick rich head.
 With a hint of ale fruitiness in the nose